 Please note that this access is in beta version and we are working on improving the Data Science Studio based on customer feedback.
 Don't hesitate to share to firstname.lastname@example.org!

-High level, the platform allows you to
+At a high level, the platform allows you to:

 - create a training dataset from your CRM